Updated: Apr 21

 Employees can work up to 10 days during their maternity or adoption leave.
 These days are called ‘keeping in touch days’.
 Keeping in touch days are optional - both the employee and employer need to agree to them - GOVT website

-Here I have compiled my top 5 tips to help you make the most of your KIT days
+Here I have compiled my top 5 tips to help you make the most of your KIT/SPLIT days

 1. Set yourself a clear outcome from the day